nathan-lam/Traffic-Accident-Severity-Model/README.md

 The report section is from pages 1 to 6

-The code use is also provided in the report from pages 7 to 59.
-This is a combination of R and python code
+Code is also provided in the report from pages 7 to 59.
+This is a combination of R and python code.